AdobeDocs/advertising.en/help/dsp/campaign-management/campaign-components-review-edit.md

 >[!NOTE]
 >
 >You can't edit and re-upload campaign-level QA files.
-To make changes to the campaign component settings in these files, [download a separate settings template file (setup file)](#download-template), enter or paste rows from the QA file into the template and save the file, and then [upload the populated template file](#upload-settings-campaign-components).
+To make changes to the campaign component settings in these files, [download a separate settings template file (setup file)](#download-template), enter or paste rows from the QA file into the template and save the file, and then [upload the populated template file](#upload-bulksheet-campaign-components).

-## Download a Settings Template for a Campaign {#download-template}
+## Download a Bulksheet Template for a Campaign {#download-template}

-Download a blank template file that includes tabs for each type of campaign component.
-You can later add rows to any tab on the template and [upload the edited file](##upload-settings-campaign-components) to make changes to the campaign components.
+Download a blank bulksheet template that includes tabs for each type of campaign component.
+You can later add rows to any tab on the template and [upload the edited file](##upload-bulksheet-campaign-components) to make changes to the campaign components.

 1. Click the name of the campaign.

-1. In the upper right, click **[!UICONTROL ...]** > **[!UICONTROL Download Setup Excel]**.
+1. In the upper right, click **[!UICONTROL ...]** > **[!UICONTROL Upload Bulksheet]**.

+1. In the [!UICONTROL Upload Bulksheet] dialog, click **[!UICONTROL Bulksheet Template].**

    The file is saved to the browser's Downloads folder.
 See "[Placement Columns in Downloaded/Uploaded Spreadsheets](#qa-sheet-columns)" for a list of the included columns.

-## Upload Package, Placement, and Ad Settings for a Campaign{#upload-settings-campaign-components}
+## Upload a Bulksheet with Package, Placement, and Ad Settings for a Campaign{#upload-bulksheet-campaign-components}

-Upload settings for packages, placements, and ads in a single campaign all at once in a populated template file (setup file).
+Upload settings for packages, placements, and ads in a single campaign all at once in a populated bulksheet.

-1. [Download a settings template](#download-template), enter or paste package, placement, and/or ad settings on the relevant tabs of the template, and then save the file to your device or network.
+1. [Download a bulksheet template](#download-template) if needed, enter or paste package, placement, and/or ad settings on the relevant tabs of a bulksheet template, and then save the file to your device or network.

    See the available settings below.